rjnesspor/interpreter/README.md

 `define func [name]`
 - Defines a new function with the specified name.

+`endf`
+- Signifies the end of a function block.

 `call [name]`
 - Executes the given function name.